eventnetusa/eventnet/src/_vip/fleet.md

   * Reporting
 content_section:
   - text_block_markdown: >-
-      Founded in 1976, EventNetUSA is one of the oldest experiential marketing agencies in the industry.
-Repeatedly named a *Top Event Marketing Agency*&nbsp;on Event Marketer's It List, and *known for producing the impossible*, we provide turn-key event production and logistics to brands and agencies nationwide.&nbsp;
+      EventNetUSA, 43 year experiential marketing agency, provides turnkey event production and management for brands and agencies nationwide.&nbsp;

+      Our team of industy experts ensures every brand idea comes to life with originality, quality, on time and on budget.&nbsp;

-      Our fleet of experiential vehicles and trailers is available for all your mobile activation needs.
-Leasing from our fleet means lower costs, shorter leadtimes and greater customization flexibility.&nbsp;
+      In addition to planning and executing your brand tours, our fleet of experiential vehicles and trailers is available for your mobile activation needs. *Leasing from our fleet means lower costs, shorter leadtimes and greater customization flexibility.&nbsp;*
     single_image_block:
       single_image_path: /uploads/revlon-trailer-1.jpg
     double_image_block: